jd28/rollnw/issues/rollnw-client-blueprint-authoring.md

 instantiation, serialization and publication only.
 Cost is one profile call and one detached graph plus serialized round trip per created blueprint.

-Expose New Blueprint from the project resource browser, Home, and command palette.
+Expose New Blueprint from the project resource browser and command palette.
 A typed blueprint-category action may preselect its actual resource kind; the general command asks for it.
 Selection in an area is not a prerequisite.
-Initial kinds are Creature, Placeable, and Item, matching the existing focused editors.
+Initial kinds are the nine authored NWN object types in the fixed catalog.

 Use a small creation dialog: type, ResRef, destination directory, and only the type-specific choices required to obtain a valid editable blueprint.
 Item base